- A-level Economics (All boards)

 During my year abroad in Shanghai, I tutored a range of children between the ages of 5 and 10, focusing primarily on English language skills in reading, writing, speaking and listening.
 I was able to develop a range of practical strategies and resources to engage young people with the language, whilst providing regular feedback to parents on progress and targets for improvement.
 In addition, I gave advice on current pathways within the British education system.

 Since graduating, I began working full time at a maths tutoring school in my hometown of Oxford.
-In over 300 hours of tutoring, I have worked with a wide range of school students from primary to GCSE level both in person and online.
-The extensive training I received there has equipped me with innovative methods of teaching maths and problem-solving, with a proven record of delivering remarkable results.
+In over 400 hours of tutoring, I have worked with a wide range of school students from primary to GCSE level both in person and online.
+This has included successfully helping a number of students in preparation for their 11+ exams.
+Schools such as Magdalen College School, St Edwards, Abingdon, Harrow and Eton.

 I spent most of my childhood in Oxford, apart from three years at an international primary school in Kuala Lumpur.
 After returning to the Cherwell School in Oxford for secondary education, I achieved A-levels in Economics (A*), Maths (A) and Psychology (A).
 Subsequently, I moved to the north of England to study a BSc Hons degree in Economics at the University of Leeds.
 As part of this, I spent an extra year abroad studying Economics and Mandarin at Fudan University in Shanghai.
 This gave me the opportunity to tutor a number of young pupils alongside my studies, whilst giving me a fascinating insight into the Chinese culture.
 Since graduating, tutoring has become my full-time focus.